-- Implementing proactive chronic disease management initiatives to prevent or slow disease progression.
+- Improving delivery of, and access to, culturally appropriate health services tailored to meet the needs of First Nations communities, and enabling First Nations to take a leadership role in improving their health status and providing input into health planning. - Implementing proactive chronic disease management initiatives to prevent or slow disease progression.
 In line with B.C.'s Primary Health Care Charter, the key area of focus is working with physicians, nurse practitioners, and other health providers to provide care according to best practice guidelines in the areas of diabetes, congestive heart failure, kidney disease, chronic obstructive pulmonary disease, osteo and rheumatoid arthritis, and dementia.
-Initiatives include after-hours physician support and self-management support services as part of the HealthLink BC program, and planning for a new cardiac care facility in Kelowna. - Expanding end-of-life care services including hospice, home-based palliative care and clinical guidelines on Advance Care Planning/Advance Directives to provide people at the end of life with greater choice and access to services. - Ensuring the safety and quality of health services across the continuum of care through development and implementation of evidence-based best practices by the newly established BC Patient Safety and Quality Council; new Patient Care Quality Review Boards to review patient complaints and improve the quality of care; and the BC Patient Safety Learning System, a webbased patient safety reporting and learning system to prevent adverse events and foster a culture of safety and quality improvement in our health facilities.
+Initiatives include after-hours physician support and self-management support services as part of the HealthLink BC program, and planning for a new cardiac care facility in Kelowna. - Providing end-of-life care services including hospice, home-based palliative care and clinical guidelines on Advance Care Planning/Advance Directives to provide people at the end of life with greater choice and access to services. - Ensuring the safety and quality of health services across the continuum of care through development and implementation of evidence-based best practices by the newly established BC Patient Safety and Quality Council; new Patient Care Quality Review Boards to review patient complaints and improve the quality of care; and the BC Patient Safety Learning System, a web-based patient safety reporting and learning system to prevent adverse events and foster a culture of safety and quality improvement in our health facilities.

-Performance Measure 3: Chronic disease management (diabetes).
+Performance Measure 3: Chronic disease management (diabetes)

-Performance Measure 2008/09 2009/10 2010/11 2011/12 Forecast Target Target Target Percentage of patients with diabetes who undergo at least two A {1C} tests per year 55% 60% 65% 70%
+Performance Measure 2008/09 2009/10 2010/11 2011/12 Forecast Target Target Target Percentage of patients with diabetes who undergo at least two A1C tests per year 55% Data available Fall 2009 60% 65% 70%

-Data Source: Medical Services Division, Ministry of Health Services.
+Data Source: Primary Health Care Registry, Medical Services Division, Ministry of Health Services.

 The Ministry's performance measure centres on improving chronic disease management, focusing specifically on the treatment of diabetes.
 Diabetes is one of the most common chronic diseases.
-It affected about 265,000 patients or about 6.2 per cent of British Columbians in 2006/07 and is steadily increasing in prevalence.
-12
+It affects about 283,000 people or about 6.5 per cent of British Columbians and is steadily increasing in prevalence.7

-This indicator measures improved management of diabetes through the percentage of patients with diabetes who undergo the recommended best practice of at least two hemoglobin A{1C} tests per year.
-The hemoglobin A{1C} test is a simple lab test used in the management of diabetes that shows the average amount of sugar (glucose) that has been in a person's blood over the previous three months.
-The A{1C} test shows if a person's blood sugar is under control, or if immediate intervention is required to lower complication rates.
+This indicator measures improved management of diabetes through the percentage of patients with diabetes who undergo the recommended best practice of at least two hemoglobin A1C tests per year.
+The hemoglobin A1C test is a simple lab test used in the management of diabetes that shows the average amount of sugar (glucose) that has been in a person's blood over the previous three months.
+The A1C test shows if a person's blood sugar is under control, or if immediate intervention is required to lower complication rates.
 Improved management of diabetes means a healthier life for the patient and a reduced impact on the health system.